Suraj151/pdi-framework/README.md

     By default this feature is active based on what lwip variant from ide tool option is selected.

 * **MESH :**
-This feature easily possible with esp8266 esponow feature.
-Ewings stack provided basic espnow service to make this available in application where mesh network is required.
+This feature easily possible with esp device esponow feature. in devices with esp8266 provided basic espnow service to make this available in application where mesh network is required.
 The basic motive to bring this feature is connectivity.

 # Utilities